Hydrogen-hyd/Hydrogen/README.md

 - Providing a fast and eco-friendly blockchain for real-world applications.
 - Supporting a diverse ecosystem of developers, businesses, and users.
 - Continuously improving the platform with new features and updates.
+- Becoming the fastest blockchain for transactions in history.

 ---